jrupac/rss/README.md

 The library does its best to follow the appropriate specifications and not to set the Refresh time too soon.
 It currently follows all update time management methods in the RSS 1.0, 2.0, and Atom 1.0 specifications.
 If one is not provided, it defaults to 12 hour intervals (see DefaultRefreshInterval).
-If you are having issues with feed providors dropping connections, please let me know and I can increase this default, or you can increase the Refresh time manually.
+If you are having issues with feed providers dropping connections, please let me know and I can increase this default, or you can increase the Refresh time manually.
 The Feed.Update method uses this Refresh time, so if Update seems to be returning very quickly with no new items, it's likely not making a request due to the provider's Refresh interval.